santiagopardal/CamerAI/README.md

-The program can run on any OS, RAM usage can be quite large depending on the quality of the CCTV cameras you are using, there is a trade-off between CPU performance and RAM usage, since in order to make the program lighter on the CPU in case you don't have a GPU to run it modifications have been made so as to not load the CPU too much, these modifications come at the expense of a greater RAM usage.
-If you want to play with the performance you can do so by increasing or decrasing the detection batch size on Constants.py.
+The program can run on any OS, RAM usage can be quite large depending on the quality of the CCTV cameras you are using, there is a trade-off between CPU performance and RAM usage, since in order to make the program lighter on the CPU (in case you don't have a GPU).
+To run it modifications have been made so as to not load the CPU too much, these modifications come at the expense of a greater RAM usage.
+If you want to play with the performance you can do so by increasing or decreasing the detection batch size (DBS) on Constants.py.
 Note that the DBS must be greater than 0.

 ## I have a GPU can I use it?
 Yes, of course!
 Just install the requirements (requirements.txt)